How to Repair A Damaged Skin Barrier

 3. Can I use exfoliating products or do treatments like peels and microneedling with a damaged skin barrier?

-It is generally advisable to avoid such treatments when your skin barrier is compromised, as they can further irritate and damage the skin.
+Avoid such treatments when your skin barrier is compromised, as they can further irritate and damage the skin.
 Focus on gentle, hydrating products until your skin has fully recovered.